fadifarook/PHY405-Project/README.md

 ## 2. ADC_20kHz.ino
 This arduino script requires the TimerOne library (https://github.com/PaulStoffregen/TimerOne).

 It involves reading an input analog audio signal, and updating the duty cycle of the PWM pulse at 10kHz frequency.
-The carrier frequency of the PWM signal is 20KHz (requires the library change from default frequency).
+The carrier frequency of the PWM signal is 20KHz (requires the library to change from default frequency).